brotherdust/FretFind2D/memory-bank/activeContext.md

 - Supporting a wide range of use cases from traditional to experimental designs

 ### Architectural Decisions
-- Continuing with the modular approach for maintainability
+- **Strengthened modular approach** with finer-grained JavaScript files.
 - Preserving the mathematical model that enables complex fretboard designs
-- Maintaining the separation between core calculation logic and UI
+- **Clearer separation between core logic, output generation, and UI interaction** due to new file structure.

 ### Operational Efficiency
 - **Token Usage Optimization**: Actively employing strategies to minimize input token usage during AI-assisted development.
 This includes concise communication, strategic tool use, and efficient file handling, as detailed in `.clinerules/token-management.md`.